 two lambs, garlanded and crowned with roses, are brought into

-in baskets, placed on that altar above her tomb,
+the Basilica in baskets, placed on that altar above her tomb,

 These are then taken to the Basilica of Santa Cecilia in

-archbishop, the pallium signifying their rank
+archbishop, the pallium signifying their rank in the Church's

 Saint Cecilia's uncorrupted body, garbed in exquisite cloth of gold, was then discovered, because of his dream vision of her, in the Catacomb of her name by Pope Paschal I in 821, who had it brought back to her palace she had bequeathed to be a church and laid it beneath the altar there, placing above it a fine mosaic of her beside himself, wearing the pallium, Saints Paul and Peter, flanking the figure of the blessing Christ, Saint Valerian, and Saint Agatha, who is also named with Agnes and Cecilia in the Canon of the Mass and to whom Pope Paschal co-dedicated this church.